Web Analytics

 The Neumann U87 Ai is free of distortions and reproduces the human voice clearly and distinctly – perhaps more clearly than any other studio microphone, which is why it remains so popular.

-Although it is a vocal microphone, it can record guitars, basses, drums (overheads mostly), or any instrument just as well, thanks to its wide frequency response.
+Although it is a vocal microphone, it can also record guitars, basses, drums (mostly overheads), or any other instrument just as well, thanks to its wide frequency response.

 The last reason why sound engineers value the Neumann U87 Ai so much is the well-known Neumann quality.
 When you order a Neumann U87 Ai, you don’t get a defective microphone that gives you problems.